 Children in Y5 and Y6 can walk home alone with parental permission.
 If you would like your child to walk home alone then you will need to complete a 'Lone Walker' form at the start of the school year and hand it in to the school office for our records.
-This is on the website and a copy will also be emailed at the start of term.
+This is available on the school website and will be emailed at the start of the year.